 NATURAL DISASTERS RISK : MEDIUM

-Shenzhen, as well as whole China, is very prone to natural disasters like flooding, landslides and forestry fires which tend to be an important limiting factor for economic and social growth of the country.
+Shenzhen, as well as the whole of China, is very prone to natural disasters like flooding, landslides and forestry fires which tend to be an important limiting factor for the economic and social growth of the country.

 MUGGING RISK : LOW

 There were reports in Shenzhen about people being kidnapped and killed, but those were usually crime acts against citizens.
-Kidnapping of foreigners are really rare and tourists should not be afraid when coming to Shenzhen.
+The kidnapping of foreigners is rare and tourists should not be afraid when coming to Shenzhen.

 TERRORISM RISK : LOW